Bob Donewald Jr.: Coach of Chinese National Team

 In 2009, after Yao Ming took control of the Shanghai Sharks, a Chinese Basketball Association team, he chose Donewald as the coach of the team.
 And in the following 2009–10 season, the team ranked 4th in the league and entered Playoffs for the first time since 2006-07 season.
 At last, they lost to Guangdong Southern Tigers in the Semifinal.
-But Donewald was great appraised in China for his coaching.
+But Donewald was greatly appraised in China for his coaching.